cubee-cb/vr-p8/README.md

 ```

 Meta transforms are used to control certain things, like render space.
-If no flags are set, they do nothing and can be used to separate tri fans.
 ```
 7 meta 1
     2 enable flag (render space)